 For everybody’s safety during the COVID-19 response, UF Health has taken the responsible step to limit visitors to our hospitals.
 Meanwhile, we appreciate that staying connected to loved ones can have a positive impact on a patient’s health and well-being.
 And it’s important for family and friends to stay in touch and aware of a patient’s status throughout their care.
 Thanks to today’s internet and social media tools, virtual communication is easier than ever.
 For detailed instructions on how to virtually visit your loved one using a smartphone, tablet or laptop, select one of these options:

 Do I need to wear a mask when coming to UF Health (Gainesville) for health care or to visit a loved one?

 All patients and visitors are required to wear a mask or cloth face covering when entering UF Health facilities and while in public/common areas and in patient care areas.
 If two or more people are within 6 feet of each other outdoors they must wear a mask or cloth face covering.
 Masks with exhalation valves are not permitted in UF Health facilities.
 In addition, neck gaiters and bandanas should not be worn unless no other face covering is available.
-During the screening process, if you are not wearing a face covering, we will provide one of our ear loop masks.
+Ear loop masks are available at Guest Services desks throughout the hospital.
 Patients will be informed of this information via phone at the time of appointment scheduling, and information will be included on reminder calls.

 Can I send flowers and food to patients in the hospital?
 Can I have food delivered in general?